“We are here to learn and to love. Nothing else really matters.” Dr Brian Weiss, Through Time Into Healing, page 167.

 Prior to doing a regression the client gives the guide a list of questions for which they seek answers.
 After taking the client through scenes in their previous life, and after the client sees how they died, the guide asks the client’s subconscious for permission to speak with the client’s Higher Self.
 The Higher Self answers the questions.
 I received profound answers to my questions.
 The change in voice tone from the person experiencing a past life (me) to the Higher Self is very noticeable on the audio recording.
 The language also changes from “I” to the third person – in my case the Higher Self refers to me as “Stephen”.

 Dolores Cannon developed the form of regression process I am learning.
 It is known as the Quantum Healing Hypnosis Technique (QHHT).
 I am classified as an intern because I have completed QHHT level 1.
 I need to do 25 regressions and submit my notes to the organisation’s headquarters.
 All this work must be done for free.
 Afterwards I can start charging for regression sessions.
 I plan to do levels 2 and 3.
-My training will probably take me a couple of years.
+My training will probably take me a into 2020.